-The per capita income in Bangor in 2010 was $21,029, which is lower middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $84,116 for a family of four.
+The per capita income in Bangor in 2010 was $19,020, which is low income relative to Pennsylvania, and lower middle income relative to the rest of the US.
+This equates to an annual income of $76,080 for a family of four.
 However, Bangor contains both very wealthy and poor people as well.

 The people who call Bangor home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Bangor residents report their race to be White, followed by Black or African-American.
+The greatest number of Bangor residents report their race to be White.
 Important ancestries of people in Bangor include Irish, Italian, English, and Polish.

 The most common language spoken in Bangor is English.
-Other important languages spoken here include Polish and Russian.
+Other important languages spoken here include Spanish and Polish.